vuejs/vitepress/docs/reference/default-theme-home-page.md

 ````

 ::: info
 VitePress didn't always auto-style the extra content of the `layout: home` page.
-To disable the new auto-styling specify `homeDocs: false` in the frontmatter.
+To revert to older behavior, you can add `markdownStyles: false` to the frontmatter.
 :::